leviable/noso-go-releases/README.md

 ## Quickstart

+Download the latest release from the [Releases Page](https://github.com/leviable/noso-go-releases/releases)

 *NOTE* You should set `-cpu` to the maximum *PHYSICAL* cores on your computer. `go-miner` cannot use hyperthreading/hardware-threads, so setting `-cpu` higher than your *PHYSICAL* cores will likely reduce your overall hashrate.

 ```